-Chapter 152 of the Acts of 1997, the Convention Center Legislation, enacted in 1997, authorized the development and construction of a convention center in Boston.
+Chapter 152 of the Acts of 1997, the Convention Center Legislation, authorized the development and construction of a convention center in Boston.

-Under this legislation and through the joint efforts of the Boston Redevelopment Authority (BRA) and Massachusetts Convention Center Authority (MCCA), the new Boston Convention and Exhibition Center has been developed and constructed on a 60-acre site in South Boston.
-The facility, which opened in June 2004, includes 516,000 square feet of contiguous exhibition space in addition to ballrooms, meeting rooms, banquet, and lecture halls.
+Under this legislation and through the joint efforts of the Boston Redevelopment Authority (BRA) and Massachusetts Convention Center Authority (MCCA), the new Boston Convention and Exhibition Center (BCEC) has been developed and constructed on a 60-acre site in South Boston.
+The facility, which opened in June 2004, includes 516,000 square feet of contiguous exhibition space, has made Boston a major competitor for larger international and national convention and exhibition business.